California State Route 79: Route description

 It overlaps I-15 for about three miles through Temecula.
 The ramps connecting SR 79 to I-15 are the first and third ramps northbound (second and fourth southbound) of those located between the Riverside/San Diego county line and the I-15/I-215 junction.
 In both cases, to enter SR 79 from I-15, one must head slightly east (although SR 79 is signed as a north–south highway).
 The southern exit from I-15 is known as Temecula Parkway.
 SR 79 exits from I-15 in the northern area of Temecula as Winchester Road.
 It then runs along the eastern city limits of Murrieta before passing by the reservoir at Diamond Valley Lake.
-SR 79 continues through the community of Winchester and turns east on Florida Avenue west of Hemet.
-The section between those concurrent with SR 74 and Interstate 15 (in Temecula, Murrieta, Winchester, and Hemet) is signed as Winchester Road.
+SR 79 continues through the community of Winchester and turns east on SR 74 (Florida Avenue) west of Hemet.
+The section between the concurrencies with I-15 and SR 74 is signed as Winchester Road.

-In Hemet, SR 79 overlaps State Route 74 (Florida Avenue), following it eastward for a few miles before heading north again through San Jacinto.
-SR 79 goes over a range of hills (Lambs Canyon) and ends in Beaumont at Interstate 10.
+In Hemet, SR 79 overlaps SR 74/Florida Avenue, following it eastward for a few miles before heading north again through San Jacinto, where it also is a city-maintained road.
+SR 79 then goes over a range of hills (Lambs Canyon) and ends in Beaumont at Interstate 10.

 SR 79 is part of the California Freeway and Expressway System, and from the northern I-15 junction to I-10 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 It is eligible for the State Scenic Highway System; however, it is not a scenic highway as defined by Caltrans.
 In 2012, SR 79 had an annual average daily traffic (AADT) of 1,550 between Paso Picacho Campground and Sunrise Highway, and 30,500 at Murrieta Hot Springs Road, the latter of which was the highest AADT for the highway.